rubensayshi/yubitoast/README.md

 and when it detects a request to your Yubikey for signing or authenticating it will pop a small notification.

 Notifications are done using the wonderful cross platform: https://github.com/martinlindhe/notify
 Eventhough it's deprecated it seems to work better than it's alternatives ...
+Or using https://github.com/fyne-io/fyne to create a custom popup (new default).

 Usage
 -----
 ```
 $ yubitoast -h
+  -debug
+    	verbose / debug logging
   -logfile string
     	path to gpg-agent.log (default "/var/log/gpg-agent.log")
+  -notifier string
+    	notifier type to use; [native | fyne] (default "fyne")
+  -trace
+    	super verbose / trace logging
 ```

 GPG-Agent